cheerscyber/cheerscyber.github.io/index.md

 Members of Cheers Cyber typically meet all of the following criteria:

-* Be a person who is respectful of other persons;
+* Are persons who are respectful of other persons;
 * Manage a product that your organizaion provides to external constituents; and
 * Manage a product that is directly related to cyber or information security.